-There's a lot to know about home loans.
-We're here to help.
-Get all your questions answered right here.
-And if you don't find what you're looking for here, just call us and speak with a Home Loan specialist.
+There's a lot to know about buying a home and the home loan process.
+And Zions Bank is here to help.
+Get all your questions answered here.
+Or simply call 800-727-8893 toll-free to speak with a Zions Bank mortgage loan officer.

 Yes, applying for a mortgage loan before you find a home is a great idea.
 If you apply for your mortgage now and meet our pre-qualification criteria, we can issue a pre-qualification letter online.
 You can use the pre-qualification letter to show sellers that you are a qualified buyer.

 Credit reporting agencies collect information reported each month by your creditors about the balances you owe, the timing of your payments, your payment history, outstanding obligations, the length of time you have had outstanding credit, the types of credit used, and the number of inquiries that have been made about your credit history in the recent past.
 A credit score is a compilation of all this information converted into a number (ranging from 300 to 900) that helps a lender to determine the likelihood that you will repay the loan on schedule.
 The credit score is calculated by the credit bureau, not by the lender, and is proven to be a very effective way of determining creditworthiness.

 An abundance of credit inquiries may affect your credit score since it may indicate that your use of credit is increasing.

 There is no charge to you for the credit information we'll access with your permission to evaluate your application online.
 You will only be charged for a credit report if you decide to complete the application process after your loan is approved.

 Yes, some mortgage loan programs allow you to borrow funds to use as your down payment.
 If you own something of value that you could borrow funds against, such as a car or another home, it's a perfectly acceptable source of funds.
 If you are planning on obtaining a loan, make sure to include the details of this loan in the expenses section of the application.